ikki2530/holberton-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion delete holberton directory in /tmp/ - 10-back back to previous directory -
-11-lists list files o current, parent and /boot directories in large format - 12-file_type print the type of the file name iamafile
+11-lists list files o current, parent and /boot directories in large format - 12-file_type print the type of the file name iamafile - 13-symbolic_link create a symbolic link named __ls__ in /bin/ls directory